terraform-aws-modules/terraform-aws-vpc/examples/block-public-access/README.md

 Value of `subnet_type` can be `public`, `private`, `database`, `redshift`, `elasticache`, `intra` or `custom`.
 Value of `subnet_index` is the index of the subnet in the corresponding subnet list.
 Value of `internet_gateway_exclusion_mode` can be `allow-egress` and `allow-bidirectional`.
-Value of `exclude_name` is string value of the Name tag for the resource.
-If omitted, the default name of VPC Name-bpa-exclusion is applied.

 After deployment, VPC block public access options can be verified with the following command: